LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab02/Lab2Instructions.md

 ## Submitting your web sites to Moodle

-- Zip the files in part 1

-- Zip the files in part 2
+- Zip the files in part 2 (part 2 includes your page from part 1)

-- Upload both zip files to Moodle using the Lab 2 Submission link.
+- Upload the zip file to Moodle using the Lab 2 Submission link.